dxc-technology/halstack-style-guide/guidelines/components/select/README.md

 _Required with error and optional select examples_

-* When labelled as optional, the select will display an option matching the placeholder to allow leaving it empty
+* When labeled as optional, the select will display an option matching the placeholder to allow leaving it empty
 * When no optional label appears, the select is required
-* If leaved empty the required should display the error "this field can not be empty" when the select loses the focus
+* If the select was left empty, the required should display the error "This field can not be empty" when the select loses the focus

 ## Design Specifications